What Can I Give My Dog For Pain After Shots?

 These symptoms generally pass within 24-48 hours after shots.
 Pain from an injection usually passes after a few hours.
 If soreness persists for longer, you should speak to your vet to discuss pain relief options.

-Some dogs might experience skin irritation or swell at the site of injection.
+Some dogs might experience skin irritation or swelling at the site of injection.
 This should pass within 2 days.
 If you notice the swelling is not reducing or is getting worse, you should talk to the vet.
 Swelling and skin irritation are indicators of infection and your dog may need antibiotics.

 How to tell if my dog is in pain after shots